Eat & Drink

 MEET

-Located in the heart of the CBD, MEET offers a New York-style bar on one side and warehouse-style restaurant space on the other.
-When it comes to the menu, Brazilian and South American flavours are the primary influence – choose between either the seasonal list of share plates or order the signature Churrasco experience.
+Located in the heart of the CBD, when it comes to the menu at MEET, Brazilian and South American flavours are the primary influence – choose between either the seasonal list of share plates or order the signature Churrasco experience.

 Where: 9 Darby St, Newcastle